fractarchy/fractagui/README.md

 ## about the project

 Hello all.
 I'm a software researcher and developer.
 In my job I get wonderful ideas for constructing software.
 I picked up some of my exciting ideas and decided to make a piece of useful business software out of it.
 Hence, I started to program *Orbiteque* *personal knowledge base*.
-If you are interested in the current status of the programming progress, you can visit a [live *Orbiteque* demo](https://e-teoria.github.io/Orbiteque/).
+These pages contain the project source code, and provide an insight into project guidelines and the current status of programming progress.

 To describe the project, first, let's see what Wikipedia says about [personal knowledge bases](https://en.wikipedia.org/wiki/Personal_knowledge_base):
 > A personal knowledge base (PKB) is an electronic tool used to express, capture, and later retrieve the personal knowledge of an individual.
 It differs from a traditional database in that it contains subjective material particular to the owner, that others may not agree with nor care about.
 Importantly, a PKB consists primarily of knowledge, rather than information; in other words, it is not a collection of documents or other sources an individual has encountered, but rather an expression of the distilled knowledge the owner has extracted from those sources.